945 Madison Avenue: 1964–2014: Whitney Museum

+Development

 The Whitney began looking for sites for a new museum building in 1958, which would be three times as large as the existing facility.
-In the 1960s, the Whitney's board was opened up beyond the Whitney family and close advisors (adding members including first lady Jacqueline Kennedy).
-The new members desired matching the Whitney to other major museums in the city.
-The Guggenheim had constructed a new museum in 1959 and MoMA expanded in 1951 and 1964.
-The board requested Breuer design the new museum in 1961.
-Breuer was chosen when he and Louis Kahn presented ideas; the two were previously chosen out of five radical architects who had lacked major public works in New York City.
-The new building would be assertive and experimental, a recognizable icon defying the near-anonymous site the Whitney had left, in the shadow of the MoMA.
-Breuer's building was the museum's third home, and sometimes considered its first permanent location.
-The facility tripled the Whitney's space while adding a library and restaurant.
+During the 1960s, the Whitney Museum expanded its board of trustees beyond the Whitney family and their close advisors, welcoming new members such as Jacqueline Kennedy, then the First Lady of the United States.
+The new members wanted the Whitney to rival other major museums in the city; the Guggenheim had constructed a new museum in 1959 and MoMA expanded in 1951 and 1964.
+In the early 1960s, Marcel Breuer and Louis Kahn presented ideas for a new museum building; the two had "captured the committee's imagination" best and thus had been narrowed down from a list of five "radical" architects, none of whom had designed major public buildings in New York City.
+In 1961, the board selected Breuer, who promised to create a "building designed as sculpture".
+The new building was to be assertive and experimental, in contrast to the inconspicuous site the Whitney occupied in the shadow of the MoMA.
+The facility would triple the Whitney's space, giving it more room for exhibition halls, an auditorium, a library. and a restaurant.
+Breuer's building would also allow the Whitney to resume acquisitions of pre-1900 art, which the museum had not owned since 1949.